Semitone: History

 However, beginning in the 13th century cadences begin to require motion in one voice by half step and the other a whole step in contrary motion.
 These cadences would become a fundamental part of the musical language, even to the point where the usual accidental accompanying the minor second in a cadence was often omitted from the written score (a practice known as musica ficta).
 By the 16th century, the semitone had become a more versatile interval, sometimes even appearing as an augmented unison in very chromatic passages.
 Semantically, in the 16th century the repeated melodic semitone became associated with weeping, see: passus duriusculus, lament bass, and pianto.

 By the Baroque era (1600 to 1750), the tonal harmonic framework was fully formed, and the various musical functions of the semitone were rigorously understood.
 Later in this period the adoption of well temperaments for instrumental tuning and the more frequent use of enharmonic equivalences increased the ease with which a semitone could be applied.
 Its function remained similar through the Classical period, and though it was used more frequently as the language of tonality became more chromatic in the Romantic period, the musical function of the semitone did not change.

 In the 20th century, however, composers such as Arnold Schoenberg, Béla Bartók, and Igor Stravinsky sought alternatives or extensions of tonal harmony, and found other uses for the semitone.
 Often the semitone was exploited harmonically as a caustic dissonance, having no resolution.
 Some composers would even use large collections of harmonic semitones (tone clusters) as a source of cacophony in their music (e.g. the early piano works of Henry Cowell).
 By now, enharmonic equivalence was a commonplace property of equal temperament, and instrumental use of the semitone was not at all problematic for the performer.
 The composer was free to write semitones wherever he wished.

+This excerpt from the first of Arnold Schoenberg's Three Piano Pieces, Op.
+11 (m.
+40) demonstrates completely unrestrained use of the semitone and related intervals.

 Semitones in different tunings

 The exact size of a semitone depends on the tuning system used.
-Meantone temperaments have two distinct types of semitones, but in the exceptional case of equal temperament, there is only one.
+Pythagorean tuning has two distinct types of semitones.
+Meantone temperaments have two distinct types of semitones, but in the exceptional case of 12-tone equal temperament, there is only one.
 The unevenly distributed well temperaments contain many different semitones.
-Pythagorean tuning, similar to meantone tuning, has two, but in other systems of just intonation there are many more possibilities.
+In systems of just intonation, several types of semitones are encountered.